-DUAL ENROLLMENT PROGRAM
+DUAL ENROLLMENT/DUAL CREDIT PROGRAM

 High school students may earn college credit while they are still attending high school and enrolled in high school courses.
-Only students with a 3.0 or higher grade point average on a 4.0 scale on all high school courses are eligible to enroll.
-There is no obligation on the part of the student to enroll at Copiah-Lincoln Community College after high school graduation.
-The same regulations apply to Dual Enrollment Program students as to regular students.
+The same regulations apply to Dual Enrollment/Dual Credit Program students as to regular students.

-To be admitted to the Dual Enrollment Program, students must submit the following:
+To be admitted to the Dual Enrollment/Dual Credit Program, students must submit the following:

 - 1. A completed Copiah-Lincoln Community College application for admission. - 2.
-A high school transcript which documents a minimum of fourteen (14) core high school units with a grade point average of 3.0 or higher on a 4.0 scale. - a) Students who have an ACT score of 30 or higher may be granted Dual Enrollment status without completing fourteen (14) units provided all other criteria are met. - b) Home-schooled students should refer to the Admissions Special Situations section of the college catalog. - 3.
-A composite score on the American College Test (ACT) of sixteen (16) or the equivalent SAT score. - a) Students enrolling in English Composition I must have a minimum ACT subscore of 17 in English. - b) Students enrolling in College Algebra must have a minimum ACT sub-score of 19 in math and successfully completed Algebra II. - 4.
-A recommendation form, provided by the college, from the high school principal and/ or guidance counselor stating ACT score, number of core high school units completed, and GPA.
+A high school transcript which documents junior or senior status with a minimum of fourteen (14) core high school unit. - a) 3.0 on 4.0 Scale (Academics) - b) 2.0 on 4.0 Scale (Career-Tech) - Special admissions requirements for Home School students (see special admissions section of the catalog) - d) Students who have an ACT score of 30 or higher may be enrolled without completing fourteen (14) units provided all other criteria are met. - 3.
+A minimum subscore on the American College Test (ACT). - a) A minimum ACT subscore of 17 in English to enroll in English Composition I. - b) A minimum ACT subscore of 19 in math to enroll in College Algebra. - 4.
+A recommendation form, provided by the college, from the high school principal and/or guidance counselor stating ACT subscore, number of core high school units completed, and GPA.
 A home-schooled student must have the form completed by a parent/teacher.